Explaining the impact of coronavirus

 What you need to do

-- Either email the form(s) to the conservatoire(s) — the form must not be emailed to a conservatoire from the applicant's email address.
+Email the form(s) to the conservatoire(s) — the form must not be emailed to a conservatoire from the applicant's email address.

-If an applicant is applying before 1 October (the deadline for on-time applications), we ask them to aim to have their references with conservatoires by the end of October.
+If an applicant is applying before 1 October (the deadline for on-time applications), and submitting their references separately from their application, we ask them to aim to have their references with conservatoires by the end of October.